RobMeades/ioc-client/README.md

 You should end up with the binary `~/ioc-client/Debug/ioc-client`.

-If you have the server-side of the IoC set up somewhere according to the instructions at https://github.com/RobMeades/ioc-server and, preferably, also have a log server application running on the same remote machine (see instructions at https://github.com/RobMeades/ioc-log) you should now be able to connect `ioc-client` to them with:
+If you have the [server-side of the IoC](https://github.com/RobMeades/ioc-server) set up somewhere and, preferably, also have the [log server application](https://github.com/RobMeades/ioc-log) running on the same remote machine, you should now be able to connect `ioc-client` to them with:

 `~/ioc-client/Debug/ioc-client mic_hw ioc_server:port -ls log_server:port -ld log_directory_path`

 ...where `mic_hw` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the [ioc-server](https://github.com/RobMeades/ioc-server) application is running, `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running and `log_directory_path` is a path where log files can be stored temporarily.
+Here the connection to the server applications will be direct rather than over a secure connection.

 # Security
+This section describes how to set up SSH connectivity which will be used below when [Making Incoming TCP Connections Over Cellular](#Making-Incoming-TCP-Connections-Over-Cellular) and [Running Everything Automatically](#Running-Everything-Automatically).

-## Setting Up An SSH Tunnel
+## Configuring SSH
 Generate a key pair:

 `ssh-keygen -f ~/ioc-client-key -t ecdsa -b 521`